 - Start systemic antiviral treatment as soon as the diagnosis is made (eg, aciclovir, valaciclovir or famciclovir) .

 - Refer for ophthalmic review.
 The eye and surrounding structures may also be affected and slit-lamp examination is needed to exclude corneal involvement or developing uveitis, scleritis, retinitis, neuritis and cranial nerve palsies.
 Possible sequelae include scarring and glaucoma.

 Molluscum contagiosum conjunctivitis

-- Unilateral/bilateral, single/multiple, dome-shaped umbilicated shiny nodules on the eyelid or lid margin.
+- Molluscum present as unilateral or bilateral, single or multiple, dome-shaped umbilicated shiny nodules on the eyelid or lid margin.

-- Conjunctival follicles ± corneal pannus (conjunctiva creeping across the cornea).
+- There may be conjunctival follicles, with or without corneal pannus (conjunctiva creeping across the cornea).

-- It usually causes a chronic follicular conjunctivitis as a result of viral proteins spilling into the conjunctiva rather than due to primary infection of the conjunctiva itself.
+Molluscum usually causes a chronic follicular conjunctivitis as a result of viral proteins spilling into the conjunctiva.
 It can cause epithelial keratitis, pannus and scarring.

 - Refer to ophthalmologists for excision, cryotherapy or cauterisation of lesions.

-- Resolution takes 3-12 months if untreated but early treatment by removal of the lesions reduces complications such as corneal scarring.
+- Resolution takes 3-12 months if untreated: early treatment by removal of the lesions reduces complications such as corneal scarring.

 - Moderate-to-severe eye pain or photophobia.

 - Viral conjunctivitis: a watery discharge and preauricular lymph node are common.

 - Bacterial conjunctivitis: a mucopurulent discharge is common but symptoms are generally mild.
 Gonococcal infection, which is rare, is an exception.